proto-kit/starter-kit/README.md

 #### With live reload

 > ⚠️ Be aware, the dev command will automatically restart your application when your sources change.
+> Please keep in mind that running the components below in `dev` mode (with live reload / watchersr) is advisable only when you're working on that specific component.
+In case you're experiencing issues with watches cross-triggering reload of different components, you can use the `start` command instead.

 ```zsh
 pnpm env:development sequencer:dev --filter=chain